AmandineBruyndonckx/lmapr1492/README.md

 symmetry.ipynb : analysis of the symmetry about the CaCN2 lattice.
 You'll find the jsmol, if it's not visible on Git, in the JsmolSymétries file

 xrd.ipynb : analysis of diffraction peaks of CaCN2

+el_bands : analysis of the electronic bands and teh band gap of CaCN2